 What is Inventory Tracking?

-Inventory tracking means keeping records of a product at every stage, whether it’s raw materials or finished goods inventory.
-By tracking items in real time, businesses can keep the right amount of stock and avoid problems in their supply chain.
+Inventory tracking means keeping records of a product at every stage, whether it is raw materials, work in progress, or finished goods ready for sale.
+By tracking items in real time, businesses can maintain the right amount of stock, respond quickly to changes in demand, and avoid costly disruptions across their supply chain.

 Key Components of Inventory Tracking